AlexsLemonade/resources-portal/api/resources_portal/test/dev_data/test_data_readme.txt

 - PostDoc: all notifications on for PrimaryLab, all notifcations except reminders on for PostDocOrg
 - SecondaryProf: all notifcations on for SecondaryProfOrg

-The protocol was requested by SecondaryProf and transferred to him by PostDoc.
+The Protocol was requested by SecondaryProf and transferred to him by PostDoc.